DeenAlIslam/MuslimLife/Sunnah/etiquette.md

 # Eat
 ## Gluttony
-1. Al-Hasan reported: Umar ibn al-Khattab, may Allah be pleased with him, saw a man with a large belly and he said, "What is this?"
-The man said, "It is a blessing from Allah.”
-Umar said, “No, rather it is a punishment." ~ [Ḥadīth Muḥammad ibn ‘Abd Allāh al-Anṣārī 42](https://www.abuaminaelias.com/dailyhadithonline/2018/03/04/big-belly-punishment-not-blessing/)
+1. > Al-Hasan reported: Umar ibn al-Khattab, may Allah be pleased with him, saw a man with a large belly and he said, "What is this?"
+The man said, "It is a blessing from Allah."
+Umar said, "No, rather it is a punishment." ~ [Ḥadīth Muḥammad ibn ‘Abd Allāh al-Anṣārī 42](https://www.abuaminaelias.com/dailyhadithonline/2018/03/04/big-belly-punishment-not-blessing/)
+## Burping and Overeating
+1. > Abu Juhayfah reported: I ate a stew of bread and fattened meat.
+Then, I came to the Prophet, peace and blessings be upon him, and I belched loudly.
+The Prophet said, "Restrain your belching.
+Verily, those who ate to their fill the most in this world will be the hungriest in the Hereafter." ~ [al-Mu’jam al-Kabīr 17837](https://www.abuaminaelias.com/dailyhadithonline/2013/12/26/restrain-burping-no-overeating/)

 # Drink